 As many as 2,900 fires happen every year due to a dryer lint trap that hasn’t been cleaned out properly.
 I’ve even been guilty of this one before, but it’s an important habit that we should never forget.
 So every time that you go to use your dryer, make sure to remove the lint ahead of time, or right after you remove the dried clothes.

 Mark and I have had some professionals clean our dryer vents in the back of the dryer, but I must say the lint never ends.
-I bought this tool to attach to our vacuum to clean out the filter section by the door.
-I’m not talking about cleaning out the back of the dryer vent, but if yours is accessible that would be awesome.
+I bought this tool to attach to our vacuum to clean out the filter section by the dryer door.
+I’m not talking about cleaning out the back of the dryer vent, but if yours is accessible that would be awesome too.
 Our dryer vent goes up through the roof, so we hire that out.
 This is the tool I use to vacuum the lint tray where we empty the filter every day.
-Doing so about once a month works for us.
+Using the tool about once a month works for us.
 Dryer Vent Cleaner Tool

 Make Sure Your Furnace and Space Heaters are Working Properly